-When was the last time you reflected on what an awesome job you’re doing being a mom?
+When was the last time you reflected on what an awesome job—or honestly how badass you are?
 I bet you spend more time feeling guilty and believing you’re a bad mom relatively often, right?

 -51 percent of working mothers feel guilty about not spending enough time with their children: